galenlim/hackthebox-htb-writeups/magic.md

 ## Uploading A Payload In An Image

-Instead of creating the request from scratch using Burp or python requests, we can create a stripped down version of the upload form, and let the browser do the work for us.
+Instead of creating the request from scratch using Burp or python requests, here we create a stripped down version of the upload form, and let the browser do the work for us.

 ```
 <form action="http://10.10.10.185/upload.php" method="post" enctype="multipart/form-data">